Ya'qub ibn al-Layth al-Saffar

-Ya'qub ibn al-Layth Saffar (یعقوب لیث صفاری; 25 October 840 – 5 June 879), was a coppersmith and the founder of the Saffarid dynasty of Sistan, with its capital at Zaranj (a city now in south-western Afghanistan).
+Ya'qub ibn al-Layth Saffar (یعقوب لیث صفاری; 25 October 840 – 5 June 879) was a coppersmith and the founder of the Saffarid dynasty of Sistan, with its capital at Zarang (a city now in south-western Afghanistan).
 Under his military leadership, he conquered much of the eastern portions of Greater Iran consisting of modern-day Iran, Afghanistan, Turkmenistan, Uzbekistan, Tajikistan as well as portions of western Pakistan and a small part of Iraq.
 He was succeeded by his brother, Amr ibn al-Layth.

 Early life

 Ya'qub was born in 840, of eastern Iranian origin, in a small town called Karnin (Qarnin), which was located east of Zaranj and west of Bost (Lashkargah), in what is now Afghanistan.
 Information about his genealogy and social background is lacking.
 Clifford Edmund Bosworth explains that several Sunni sources were invariably hostile to Ya'qub because of the disrespect he showed toward the Abbasid caliph.
 "Some sources accused Ya'qub of being a Khariji, Ibn Khallikan labeled him a Christian, and Nizam al-Mulk claimed that he converted to Ismailism".
 However, these claims came roughly a century after Yaqub's death, and most sources agree on Ya'qub's ascetic lifestyle.
+Historian, D G Tor, presents numerous evidences supporting that Ya'qub was a devout Sunni warrior.
+All of the religious figures associated with Ya'qub were orthodox Sunni Muslims.

 According to numerous sources, he was extremely poor, and because of this, he occasionally consumed bread and onions.
 His family moved to the city of Zaranj due to the occasional sectarian violence between the Sunnis and Kharijites.
 Ya'qub began work as a coppersmith ("saffar"), while his brother Amr ibn al-Layth worked as a mule-hirer.